ashu9552975/bank_api/README.md

 Bank Branches API

-Time taken to complete this Assignment: 3 Days.

 Overview:
 This project is a Django-based REST API that allows users to retrieve information about banks and their branches in India.
 The API provides endpoints to get a list of banks and detailed branch information based on the IFSC code.